michaelyatco/choredoor/ChoreDoorNextSteps.md

 Write an `if` statement that checks if your `score` is greater than your `highScore`.
 If it does, the `highScore` should be assigned to the value of `score`.

-Hint: The `if-else` statement should follow this logic:
+Hint: The `if/else` statement should follow this logic:
 ```js
 if (variableA > variableB) {
   variableB = variableA;